 More information on your rights under the UK GDPR and how to make a complaint are available in our full Privacy Notice.

 All planning applications are held on a public register and will not be deleted as they are used for the purpose of enquires in connection with land charges and property purchases.

 We will only keep personal information for the minimum period necessary to enable us to provide you with the relevant service and to fulfil our statutory obligations.
 The information outlined in this privacy notice will be kept in accordance with our retention schedule (please note this is currently under review).

 Transferring Data outside of the UK

 We will not transfer your information outside of the UK, however anyone who has access to the internet can view planning applications on our planning search pages, or locate the details via internet search engines.

 If you would like more information on how we handle personal data then please see our full Privacy Notice.

 If you have any concerns about how we’ve used your personal information you can contact us using our complaints procedure.

-You can also contact the UK’s data protection supervisory authority, the Information Commissioner’s Office (ICO) using their contacts web address.
-Alternatively you can write to her at the Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.
+You can also contact the UK’s data protection supervisory authority, the Information Commissioner’s Office (ICO) using the contact link on their website.
+Alternatively you can contact the Information Commissioner in writing to Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF